Which stone is best for pregnancy?

 Can a stone help improve sleep during pregnancy?

-How to purify your stones during pregnancy?
+How to purify stones during pregnancy?

 Can lithotherapy replace medical follow-up?